google/restor/README.md

 # Example Configuration

-Restor has two configurable features: `ConfigURL` and `CustomImage`.
+Restor has a few configurable options, 1 of which is required.
+These can be specified using a local plist (stored at `/Library/Preferences/com.google.corp.restor.plist`) or using a Configuration Profile for the com.google.corp.restor domain.

 ### ConfigURL